JialuZhang/starter-hugo-academic/content/authors/admin/_index.md

 ---

 I am a researcher specializing in __Large Language Models (LLM) for Code__.
-I design the next-generation tool to help programmers better fight new emerging coding chanllenges in this AI Generated Code (AIGC) era.
+I design the next-generation tool to help programmers better fight new emerging coding challenges in this AI Generated Code (AIGC) era.

 To enhance the productivity of programmers, we designed {{< staticref "uploads/ISSTA2022.pdf" "newtab" >}}Gmerge{{< /staticref >}}, the first tool that used GPT-3 to automatically resolve __300+__ real-world merge conflicts in Microsoft Edge.